(888) 552-6760 SCHEDULE AN APPOINTMENT

 There are several types of MPNs:

-Chronic myelogenous leukemia: Chronic myelogenous leukemia (CML) is a slowly progressing disease that occurs when the bone marrow makes too many white blood cells—and does not always cause symptoms.
-Most people with CML have a genetic mutation called the Philadelphia chromosome.
+CML: This is a slowly progressing disease that occurs when the bone marrow makes too many white blood cells, and it may not have any symptoms initially.
+A genetic mutation called the Philadelphia chromosome is typically found in the blood cells of CML patients.

-Polycythemia vera: Polycythemia vera occurs when too many red blood cells are produced in the bone marrow.
-Symptoms may include headaches and or fullness below the ribs on the left side.
+PV: This condition occurs when too many red blood cells are produced in the bone marrow.
+Symptoms may include headaches, itching after bathing, reddened skin and/or fullness below the ribs on the left side.
+Genetic changes in the JAK2 gene are present in the vast majority of patients.
+This can evolve to myelofibrosis or acute leukemia.

-Primary myelofibrosis (chronic idiopathic myelofibrosis): Primary myelofibrosis is characterized by abnormal blood cells and fibers in bone marrow.
-Symptoms may include pain below the ribs on the left side and extreme fatigue.
+PMF: This condition is characterized by abnormal blood cells and fibers in bone marrow.
+Symptoms may include pain below the ribs on the left side due to spleen enlargement and extreme fatigue.
+PMF may be caused by a genetic change to the JAK2 gene, MPL gene or CALR gene.
+Sometimes, PV and ET may progress to myelofibrosis, which is also called secondary MF.

-Essential thrombocythemia: Essential thrombocythemia may occur when too many platelets are made in bone marrow.
+ET: This condition is characterized by too many platelets in the bone marrow.
 With this type of condition, symptoms aren’t always present.
-Essential thrombocythemia may be caused by a genetic change to the JAK2 gene or CALR gene.
+Complications related to blood clots or bleeding could be what initially prompts patients to see the doctor.
+Essential thrombocythemia may be caused by a genetic change to the JAK2 gene, MPL gene or CALR gene.
+This can evolve to myelofibrosis or acute leukemia.

-Chronic neutrophilic leukemia: In chronic neutrophilic leukemia, too many blood stem cells morph into a type of white blood cell known as neutrophils.
+Chronic neutrophilic leukemia: In this condition, too many blood stem cells morph into a type of white blood cell known as neutrophils.
 When too many neutrophils form, the spleen and liver may swell.
 This disease may progress quickly to acute leukemia.

-Chronic eosinophilic leukemia: With chronic eosinophilic leukemia, too many white blood cells, called eosinophils, are produced in the bone marrow.
-Symptoms may include skin rashes, trouble breathing and impaired mobility.
+Chronic eosinophilic leukemia: In this disease, too many white blood cells, called eosinophils, are produced in the bone marrow.
+Symptoms may be related to deposits of eosinophils in the organs, and may include skin rashes, trouble breathing and impaired mobility.

-Myeloproliferative neoplasms, unclassifiable (MPN-U): MPN-Us are myeloproliferative neoplasms that showcase some clinical, morphological or molecular features of myeloproliferative neoplasms, but they don’t fit in any of the subtypes listed above.
-MPN-Us make up approximately 5 to 10 percent of all myeloproliferative neoplasms.
+MPN-U: These are MPNs that showcase some clinical, morphological or molecular features of myeloproliferative neoplasms, but they don’t fit in any of the subtypes listed above.
+MPN-Us make up approximately 5 percent to 10 percent of all myeloproliferative neoplasms.

 Risk factors for myeloproliferative neoplasms